Esri/arcgis-pro-sdk-community-samples/Framework/SLR_Analyst/SLR_Analyst (C#).md

 The general concept of the add-in is based on the [NOAA Sea Level Rise Viewer](https://coast.noaa.gov/slr/) web application.
 The add-in and dataset allow for identification and selection from three layers � land use, parcels and streets.
 The custom add-in demonstrates three main Pro SDK capabilities:
 -	Interaction with and selection of layers within the project from a custom add-in pane.
--	Dynamic creation of a temporary report pane with results in text and chart form, and charts which leverage a custom tooltip which allows for better data exploration.
+-	Dynamic creation of a temporary report pane.
 -	Basic text reporting of code attributes within a selection set.

 DATA SOURCES AND DESCRIPTION (Refer to Data Distribution Permission statement at the end of this document)